VivaanFartMaster/GUIApplicationProject/README.md

 What the project does:
 The core gameplay is built off the player’s survival.
 The player controls a blue bar at the bottom of the screen using left and right arrow keys.
 The player may also shoot a “bullet” upward by pressing the spacebar key.
-The game starts with the score at 0, player at 5/5 lives, and
+The game starts with the score at 0, player at 5/5 lives, and the player can gain points by methods outlined below.
+Lives may also be replenished at the cost of score.

 Enemies:
 - Red squares: These must be shot with a bullet.
 If they hit the player or the bottom of the screen, the player loses a life.